-In lifelong learning, an agent is presented with a series of tasks drawn from some distribution.
-The goal is to exploit knowledge gained in previous tasks to improve performance in the current task.
-We consider an environment with fixed state space S, action space A, deterministic transition dynamics ρ , and absorbing set G. Let D be a fixed but unknown distribution over (S, A, ρ, r) .
-The agent is then presented with tasks sampled from D, which differ only in their reward functions.
-In this section, we describe a compositional approach for tackling this problem.
+In a lifelong learning context, an agent is presented with a series of tasks drawn from some distribution.
+The agent's goal is to exploit knowledge gained in previous tasks to improve performance in the current task.
+We consider an environment with fixed state space S, action space A, deterministic transition dynamics $\rho$ , and absorbing set G. Let D be a fixed but unknown distribution over $(S, A, \rho, r)$ .
+The agent is then presented with tasks sampled from D, which differ only in their reward functions-that is, a task is directly specified by its reward function.
+In this section, we describe a compositional approach to tackle this problem.